aws-samples/aws-transcribe-translate-summarize-live-streams-in-browser/README.md

 1. Click the extension's action icon to start recording. :exclamation: *The icon must be clicked when you are on the same page you want to record from!* :exclamation:
 2. Open the sidepanel and choose the **AWS transcribe, translate and summarize** panel.
+3. Use the Settings panel to update the settings of the application:
+    - **video/meeting toggle**: 'video' is used to record only the audio of the browser tab for an existing video streaming, while 'meeting' is used for a real-time meeting where your michrophone is recorded as well
+    - **Transcription language**: language of the live stream to be recorded (set to 'auto' to allow automatic identification of the language)
+    - **Translation language**: language in which the live stream will be translated and the summary will be printed.
+Once you've chosen the translation language and started the recording, you cannot change your choice for the ognoing live stream.
+In order to change translation language for transcript and summary, you will have to record it from scratch.
-3. Click the `Start recording` button again to start recording.
+4. Click the `Start recording` button again to start recording.
-4. Click the `Stop recording` button again to stop recording.
+5. Click the `Stop recording` button again to stop recording.

 ## Troubleshooting